LQF39466/TuckA/README.md

 </div>

 ## Introduction
 This repository includes the official implementation of TuckA.
+We provide a brief walkthrough of the code [here](https://github.com/LQF39466/TuckA/blob/main/peft/tuners/TuckA/README.md).

 ## Quick Start